thomased/spec.vis/README.md

 few ways to do so, from most- to least-involved:

   - **via pull request**
-      - Install the `spectra.visual` package in the usual manner.
+      - Install the `spec.vis` package in the usual manner.
       - Fork and clone the package repository.
       - Append your spectra to the `data-raw/specvis_spectra.csv` file, and complete all metadata fields in the